 After handing off the design to your development team, it’s time for the coding process.
 The platform, database and framework you decided on earlier all play a role in translating your design into functioning web pages.

-You’ll conduct front- and back-end development during the development phase as you incorporate website content into the design.
+You’ll conduct front- and back-end development during this phase as you incorporate website content into the design.

 Testing is a critical step in the website design process; it must happen concurrently with development.
 End-to-end website testing includes functionality, user experience (UX), interface, compatibility, performance and website security testing.